 Social and entertainment programs are typically more limited in nursing homes, which accommodate an average of 100 residents in private or shared rooms without kitchens.

 The costs of nursing home and assisted living community depend on the size of the rooms or apartments, whether they are private or shared, and where the communities are located.
 According to a 2014 study, the average cost for a one-bedroom assisted living apartment was $3,500 per month, but this can vary greatly depending on the scope of services offered.
 The national median cost of a shared room in a nursing home facility in the U.S. was $6,000 a month.

 Medicare does not cover long-term residential care.
 In all states, Medicaid pays for long-term nursing home care in Medicaid-certified facilities, and some states also allow Medicaid to pay for assisted living.
 Eligibility for Medicaid varies from state to state, but individuals must typically demonstrate medical and/or financial need.

 Some individuals may also qualify for support from veterans’ or state-run programs, but many families must cover the costs of assisted living or other long-term care out of pocket.
-Since 2007, Fifth Season Financial has helped families like these pay for long-term residential care through its Funds for Living and Giving (FLAG) program.
-The FLAG program allows individuals to receive an advance on their life insurance policy, while still maintaining funds for beneficiaries to receive in the future.
+Since 2007, Fifth Season Financial has helped families like these pay for long-term residential care through its Funds for Living Program.
+The Funds For Living program allows individuals to receive an advance on their life insurance policy, while still maintaining funds for beneficiaries to receive in the future.
 To find out more information, fill out a form or call us today toll-free at (866)459-1271.